Phlip/Morelia/README.rst

         Then the result should be "120" on the screen

-Create standard python's `unittest` and hook Morelia into it:
+Create standard Python's `unittest` and hook Morelia into it:

 .. code-block:: python